vwt-digital/openapi3-fuzzer/README.md

 ## What does this fuzzer do?

-1. Sends various attack patterns to all the endpoints defined in the OpenAPI 3 spec file, matching the parameters defined in the specification.
+1. Sends various attack patterns to all the paths defined in an OpenAPI 3 definition file, using the OAS3 definition to create populate requests.
-2. Verifies if the response matches those defined in the OAS3 spec file, complains and exit(2) if it doesn't.
+2. Verifies if the responses matches those defined in the OAS3 definition file, complains and exit(2) if it doesn't.
-3. Complains loudly and exit(1) if an endpoint returns an internal server error (status code 500 and higher)
+3. Complains loudly and exit(1) if a path returns an internal server error (status code 500 and higher)

 ## Why does this OpenAPI fuzzer exist?

-To make it easy to integrate a fuzzer in a CICD pipeline.
+To make it easy to integrate a OpenAPI 3 fuzzer in a CICD pipeline.

-It was also quicker to write this than to figure out how other fully featured and complex OAS3 supporting security tools like SoapUI Pro from Smartbear, AppSecInsight from Rapid7 or OWASP ZAP work in a CICD pipeline.

 ## How do I use this?